-Even if you have a high income, you

-might have too much debt to keep up with your loan payments, or you might be paying a great deal in interest.
-To see if you have too much debt, you can calculate your debt-toincome (DTI) ratio.
+Even if you have a healthy income, you might have too much debt to keep up with your loan payments, or you might be paying a great deal in interest.
+To see if you have too much debt, you can calculate your debt-to-income (DTI) ratio.
 This is a comparison of your monthly debt and earnings.
 DTI is the percentage of your income before taxes, or gross monthly income, that you use to pay debt.
 If your DTI is too high, you should examine your habits and experiences.
 Maybe you had to rely on credit cards for a while because you were unemployed.
 Or maybe you were sick and have large medical bills to pay.
 You may have to examine your spending habits, such as restaurant dining, impulse buying, and shopping for unnecessary items.
 You can find free apps to help you keep track of every penny you spend.
 You can also create a budget to help you see how much you owe and find ways to save.
 A budget can help you pay down debt.

-CALCULATE YOUR DTI

-To calculate your DTI, add up your monthly payments.
-This includes mortgage payments or rent (and insurance and property taxes if you pay them), minimum monthly credit card payments, loans including student and auto, and other debts.
+CALCULATE YOUR DTI To calculate your DTI, add up your monthly payments.
+This includes mortgage payments or rent (and insurance and property taxes if you pay them), minimum monthly credit card payments, student and auto loans, and other debts.
 Don't count other expenses including gas, groceries, utilities, and taxes.
 Divide this debt total by your gross monthly income.
 This is the amount of money you are paid before taxes are taken out of it.
-The DTI is the percentage of your gross income needed to cover debt.

-Lenders often look at DTI-a lower number means you are less risky.
-Many finance experts say that DTI should be no greater than 36 percent.
+The DTI is the percentage of your gross income needed to cover your debt.
+Lenders often look at DTI when they are considering offering a loan to a borrower-a lower DTI means you are less risky because you have less debt.
+Many finance experts say that DTI should be no greater than 36%.
 For example:

-Mortgage \$1,000 +
+Rent \$900 +

-Auto Ioan \$280 +
+Auto loan \$380 +

 Credit card payments \$220 +

 Monthly debt total: = \$1,500

-Monthly gross income: \$3,900
+Monthly gross income: \$4,400

-\$1,500 divided by \$3,900 = 38 percent DTI
+1,500 divided by 4,400 = 34% DTI